-Name and type of organisation: The Salvation Army, a Christian church and charity
+Name and type of organisation: The Salvation Army (registered charity no. 214779) a Christian church and charity

 Fundraising method: addressed mail